 What you eat and drink is passed on as information to your body’s organs and can have an adverse effect on how you feel.
 Consuming sugary drinks such as soda can negatively affect your body’s ability to absorb calcium.
-Instead, try these drinks to help relieve arthritis pain.
+Instead, try these drinks.
+Besides being healthy choices, you may very well find them to help relieve arthritis pain!

 Tea is one of the best beverages for arthritis patients due to its many health benefits.
 Green, black and white teas are all rich in anti-inflammatory compounds like polyphenols.
 Green tea is generally viewed as the most beneficial because of its active ingredient “epigallocatechin-3-gallate” or EGCG.
 EGCG has been shown to have antioxidant activity 100 times stronger than vitamins C and E, helping to preserve cartilage and bone.